lizadaly/utopia-novels/README.md

 This collection was part of the research material for the interactive fiction story, [Harmonia](https://github.com/lizadaly/harmonia).

+Contributions, corrections, and proofed new editions are very welcome; please issue a <a href="https://opensource.guide/how-to-contribute/">pull request</a>.

 The current collection:
 * [Three Hundred Years Hence](books/300-years-hence/) by Mary Griffith (1836)
 * [Arqtiq](books/arqtiq/) by Anna Adolph (1899)